Eat To Recover – Ingredients And Meal Ideas

 Think about it this way: what you eat after running is the first nutritional step to help your body prepare for your next run.
 It’s not just the banana or porridge you eat before your run which fuels you up, it’s the meals and snacks you’ve eaten in the 24-48 hours previously.
 So choose wisely!

 The general idea is to mix protein and carbohydrates after you run, whilst avoiding too much fat (as this slows down the absorption of everything else).
-So, choose dairy (cottage cheese, Greek yoghurt, quark), white meat (chicken or turkey), fish (tuna or white meat), eggs or egg whites or sports-specific protein products like protein powder (made into a drink).
-Avoid anything with added sugar (yoghurt, protein drinks and protein bars are likely suspects).
+So, choose dairy (cottage cheese, Greek yogurt, quark), white meat (chicken or turkey), fish (tuna or white meat), eggs or egg whites or sports-specific protein products like protein powder (made into a drink).
+Avoid anything with added sugar (yogurt, protein drinks and protein bars are likely suspects).
 And for your carbohydrate hit, choose from a medium sized serving of fruit, a handful of dried fruit, starchy vegetables, root vegetables or potatoes, rice, pasta or bread.
 Just be aware that many people suffer from a mild form of gluten intolerance, so note whether bread and pasta ever cause bloating or other digestion issues.

 You need fluid, carbohydrates and a little protein.
 So, drink some water, or real fruit juice and water (50/50) and eat a small meal or snack.
 Here are some recipe ideas for your post-run eats.